-The proposed Project is anticipated to impede circulation in the Bayfront neighborhood, and clog the access roads to, from, and around the District's TIDE Academy.
+The proposed Project is anticipated to impede circulation in the Bayfront Area, and clog the access roads to, from, and around the District's TIDE Academy.
 (See, 5 Cal.
 Code Regs. § 14010(k), which requires that school facilities be easily accessible from arterial roads.)
-In addition to drawing over 14,000 new residents to the area, including an estimated 100 new high school students, the proposed Project will draw thousands of daily office commuters, visitors, and emergency access vehicles from around the Bay Area.
+As discussed, the District's TIDE Academy is located less than one quarter mile southeast of the Property.
+Thus, both TIDE Academy and the proposed Project would be accessed by the same roads, including Independence Drive, Constitution Drive, and the immediately surrounding streets.
+In addition to drawing hundreds of new residents to the area, including an estimated 70 new high school students, the proposed Project will draw thousands of daily office commuters, visitors, and emergency access vehicles from around the Bay Area.
 In addition to the immediate roads surrounding the Property and TIDE Academy, these new residents and commuters will rely heavily on the Bayfront Expressway, Bayshore Freeway, Willow Road, and Marsh Road to the west of TIDE Academy.

 As indicated in the City's General Plan, the City's roads are not currently equipped to accommodate such high density development and high levels of traffic.
-Accordingly, such increases to traffic in the area will negatively impact the District's abilities to operate its educational program, and also cause a drastic increase in the risk of vehicular accidents to District families, students, and staff traveling to and from TIDE Academy.
-It is important that these traffic impacts are not only assessed through a VMT analysis, but also a LOS analysis, as the proposed Project will cause severe traffic congestion surrounding the District's TIDE Academy, which impacts will in turn cause issues related to safety, noise, and air quality.
+Accordingly, such increases to traffic in the area will not only make it much more difficult for students and staff to travel to and from TIDE Academy, but will also drastically increase the risk of vehicular accidents to District families, students, and staff traveling to and from school.
+For instance, many students at TIDE Academy access school by turning onto Independent Drive from Marsh Road (immediately to the northwest of the Property).
+This turn is already extremely dangerous, as it requires drivers essentially to complete a 180 degree turn, with no visibility of the cars and/or people traveling on Independence Drive.
+By packing hundreds of new residents and visitors into the area immediately adjacent to the intersection of Independence Drive and Marsh Road, the Project will be magnifying this dangerous road condition, further placing District students, families, and staff in harm's way.